European Data Science Salary Report 2020 Key Insights

 Are Tech-Startups The Preferred Environment?

-The respondents that currently work in start-up industries are primarily Technology/IT and Consulting (37%).
+The respondents that currently work in start-up industries are primarily working in Technology/IT and Consulting sectors (37%).
 Respondents from these two industries are also respectively the majority that would consider working for a start-up in the future (38%).

 The Top 10 Data Science Industries